-OCSP extensions follow the regulations in ITU-T X.509, Baseline Requirements for the Issuance and Management of
+- OCSP extensions comply with RFC 5019, RFC 6960, and CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates. - 2.
+Extensions in the OCSP responses shall include authority key identifier of the OCSP responder.

-Publicly-Trusted Certificates issued by the CA, RFC 5019 and RFC 6960.

-- 2. OCSP response message extension include the OCSP certificate authority key identifier. - 3.
-When the certificate status protocol inquiry packet includes a nonce field, the OCSP response message must include the same nonce field.
+3. If an OCSP request contains a nonce field, the OCSP response must also contain the same nonce field.